AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 To learn more about Hashing Algorithm and Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_

-If you are looking to deploy Aviatrix FireNet Workflow in AWS, your starting point is `here. <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_ and If you would like to deploy firewall networks in AWS Transit Gateway (TGW) environment, your starting point is `Firenet Workflow. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_

 In this example, Transit VNet with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.

 The transit VNET will have a firewall of supported vendors (Check Point, Palo Alto Networks and Fortinet etc.) deployed in it.
 Please see the diagram below for more details.